 Always ensure that your values match the organisation’s values.
 And, if you can find an organisation that places great significance on the growth of their employees, that’s a good indication of a healthy working environment.

 The next time you work in an office, take a look at the smiling faces and try to pinpoint the reasons for the positive outlook that the employees have in that particular environment.
 We’ll be showcasing many more articles about MOHARA staff and the various activities and projects we are orchestrating.
-It’s all part of building solid relationships within the organisation whilst remaining focussed on our core values and driven to lead ourselves purposefully.
+It’s all part of building solid relationships within the organisation whilst remaining focused on our core values and driven to lead ourselves purposefully.